How to Prepare Your Home for Extreme Heat in Dallas

 Roofs bear the brunt of the Dallas sun.
 Selecting the right type of roof can reduce heat.
 Up to one-third of the heat that builds up in a house comes through the roof.

 One lower-cost solution is to have a coating applied to the shingles.
-Containing glass fibers and aluminium particles, this coating ward off radiant energy to a degree that lighter colored shingles cannot.
+Containing glass fibers and aluminum particles, this coating wards off radiant energy to a degree that lighter-colored shingles cannot.

 More effective, though, is to choose a type of roof material that is less thermally reactive.
 Terra cotta and ceramic tiles, concrete tiles, and slab concrete are good choices.

 Even metal roofs are good choices due to their built-in dead-air space.
 This space acts as a thermal barrier to block heat transference to the house below.